ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 Starting with the V2.4 release, the following new Bare Metal Server CPU models are available for deployment for VMware Cloud Foundation on {{site.data.keyword.cloud_notm}}, VMware vSphere on {{site.data.keyword.cloud_notm}}, and VMware Federal on {{site.data.keyword.cloud_notm}} instances and clusters:

-* Dual Intel Skylake Xeon Silver 4110 Processor / 16 cores total, 2.1 GHz
+* Dual Intel Skylake Xeon Silver 4110 processor / 16 cores total, 2.1 GHz
-* Dual Intel Skylake Xeon Gold 5120 Processor / 28 cores total, 2.2 GHz
+* Dual Intel Skylake Xeon Gold 5120 processor / 28 cores total, 2.2 GHz
-* Dual Intel Skylake Xeon Gold 6140 Processor / 36 cores total, 2.3 GHz
+* Dual Intel Skylake Xeon Gold 6140 processor / 36 cores total, 2.3 GHz

 For more information, see the *Bare Metal Server settings* section in: